ecerohan/CMC/README.md

 # Constant-Q-multi-level-coefficients (CMC)
 This is a code to extract constant-Q multi-level coefficients (CMC) feature for spoofing attack detection.

-Jichen Yang and Rohan Kumar Das,
+Jichen Yang and Rohan Kumar Das and Nina Zhou

 Human Language Technology (HLT) Laboratory,
 National University of Singapore (NUS).